 For purpose of this Policy, the following definitions shall apply:

-Agent: any third party that collects and/or uses personal information provided by Meritor to perform tasks on behalf of and under the instructions of Meritor.
+Agent: any third party processor that collects and/or uses personal information provided by Meritor to perform tasks on behalf of and under the instructions of Meritor.

 Complaints or disputes not relating to Human Resources data which cannot be remedied by the Meritor Legal Department should be forwarded to the Business Standards Compliance Committee located at: